Gas water heater vs electric water heater

 How long do gas and electric water heaters typically last?

-Both gas and electric water heaters have an average lifespan of 8-12 years with proper maintenance.
+Both gas and electric water heaters typically have a lifespan of 8-12 years, with proper maintenance.

-Can I convert from a gas to an electric water heater or vice versa?
+Can I convert my existing water heater from gas to electric or vice versa?

 Connect with certified professionals in your area